 Community-led projects can apply for RESS if they meet the following criteria*:

-- Project size is maximum 5MW
+- Project size must be between 0.5 and 5MW

 - Majority ownership (51%) - primary purpose is community benefit (environmental, economic or social) rather than financial profit.
 (The other 49% can be motivated by profit.); The Declaration of Community-Led Project must identify the SEC and the relationship between the Applicant and the SEC**